- Alias

 When to Use the While Loop in Python

-The Python while loop allows you to repeat code without having to type out the repetitions.
-While loops are particularly useful when the number of iterations is unknown at the time the loop starts.
-While loops are perfect for tasks that require continuous checking and execution until a particular condition changes.
+Similar to the for loop, the Python while loop allows you to repeat code without having to type out the repetitions.
+But while loops are particularly great when the number of iterations is unknown at the time the loop starts.
+While loops are also well-suited for tasks that require continuous checking and execution until a particular condition changes.

 Examples of While Loops in Python

-While loops are very common in Python applications.
+While loops are very common in many Python applications.
 Here are some simple examples:

 User Input Validation